 PTM7000-SP has a Thermal conductivity of 6.5 (W/m·K) depending on the bondline thickness and is based on a robust polymer PCM structure that exhibits excellent wetting properties during typical operating temperature ranges, resulting in very low surface contact resistance.
-This proprietary material provides superior reliability and maintains low thermal impedance (0.06) , making it desirable for high-performance integrated circuit devices.
+This proprietary material has a maximum particle size of 50um, provides superior reliability and maintains low thermal impedance (0.06) , making it desirable for high-performance integrated circuit devices.

 Please keep in mind that 7XXX is a Product Series.
 Base 7000 performs on the baseline of the stated properties while PTM7900 and PTM7950 are the highest performing materials of this product line reaching 8.5 W/m·K and 0.04 TI.